Bronchiectasis in Aboriginal and Torres Strait Islander people (see below for Mãori)

 Socioeconomic Disadvantage

 It is important for professionals to recognise that many of the barriers between traditional culture and standard healthcare service provision involve high financial costs.
 When living in a remote community, a trip to hospital for one person may involve costs for petrol, food and accommodation for a whole family.
-Medications and treatment modalities may require ongoing patient contribution, which may not be feasible when individuals carry financial responsibility for not only their immediate family, but also extended relations and community members.
+Medications and treatment modalities may require ongoing patient contribution, which may not be feasible when individuals carry financial responsibility for not only their immediate family, but also extended relations and community members in some cxommunities.

 Aboriginal and Torres Strait Islander people are represented across all employment sectors in Australia.
 However, an expectation to work is disrespectful to traditional life, and poorly informed assumptions made by non-Indigenous people can be incredibly detrimental.
-In establishing a healthcare environment where all Australians feel welcome, professionals must recognise and respect the lifestyle choices made by each and every person.
+In establishing a culture-safe healthcare environment where all Australians feel welcome, professionals must recognise and respect the lifestyle choices made by each and every person.
+Provision of wholistic care is of utmost importance (Chang et al 2024)

-Good health is a focus of many traditions.
-However, there are different perspectives on how good health may be achieved.
+While good health is a focus of many traditions, there are different perspectives on how good health may be achieved.
 Some individuals may consider a healthy life to be one free of illness and injury, whilst others may recognise health through a strong connection to family, culture and country.
 In some cases health may not be the highest priority.

-Even when health is a priority, many people will have complex obligations during periods of cultural business, or ongoing social responsibilities to family, children or elders in the community.
+Even when health is a priority, some may have complex obligations e.g. during periods of cultural business, or ongoing social responsibilities to family, children or elders in the community.
 Professionals should take the time to understand what constitutes good health for their patients, and how individuals can be supported to achieve their personal health goals.
 This may include standard investigations, medications and surgical procedures, however may also include returning home – potentially during times of acute illness – to be closer to family and traditional healers.

 Human T-Lymphotropic Virus Type-1

-In Central Australian adults, Human T-Lymphotropic Virus Type-1 (HTLV-1) infection has been associated with bronchiectasis.
+In Central Australian adults with bronchiectasis, Human T-Lymphotropic Virus Type-1 (HTLV-1) infection has been associated with severe bronchiectasis.

 HTLV-1 is an organism that infects T-lymphocytes – a type of white blood cell in the body.
 It is an ancient virus common to Indigenous populations worldwide.
-HTLV-1 is transmitted through bodily fluids, and can occur during:
+HTLV-1 is transmitted through bodily fluids.

 HTLV-1 occurs at endemic rates in Central Australia.
-Reports of community epidemiology had previously indicated rates of 13.9% for the region.
-Recent studies of Central Australian inpatient cohorts have identified 59.8% of patients tested for HTLV-1 were seropositive (5), and 72% of bronchiectasis patients discharged from hospital were seropositive.
+Reports of community epidemiology reported prevalence of 13.9% for the region and 59.8% of adults in-patients with bronchiectasis tested for HTLV-1 were seropositive (5), and 72% of bronchiectasis patients discharged from hospital were seropositive.

 Further research is required to investigate the pathophysiology and interactions between HTLV-1, strongyloides stercoralis and bronchiectasis.